Youth Activities, Pre-Collegiate Programs and Camps

 • To offer a university sponsored program, student/campus organizations must collaborate with an ISU department/unit.
 The program will be considered university sponsored when accounting (the departmental/unit fund) and program management are controlled by the department/unit.
 The program leader must be ISU faculty or Professional and Scientific (P&S) staff.

-• To offer a university endorsed program, student/campus organizations must collaborate with an ISU department/unit by utilizing an Endorsed Youth Program Agreement (contact the Office of Risk Management).
+• To offer a university endorsed program, student/campus organizations must collaborate with an ISU department/unit by utilizing an Endorsed Youth Program Agreement (contact Risk Management).
 Student organizations may manage finances through a student organization account that must be overseen by the program leader.
 Each Endorsed Youth Program Agreement must be approved and signed by a related department/unit.
 The program leader must be ISU faculty or P&S staff.

 • Student/campus organizations may, with the approval of the Event Authorization Committee, collaborate with a third party.
 Program operations and financial responsibility will be contractually that of the third party.